Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Rows of vendors at the market

-One of the best Farmer’s Markets near San Diego is right in Carlsbad Village on State Street.
-Farmers come from surrounding areas to bring special varietals of fruits and vegetables, flowers, kombucha, and all sorts of baked goods to the Carlsbad Village Farmers Market.
+The State Street Farmers Market is one of the best farmers’ markets near San Diego.
+Farmers come from surrounding areas to bring unique varieties of fruits and vegetables, flowers, kombucha, and all sorts of baked goods.

-I guarantee you’ll find something you’ve never tried before at the Carlsbad Village Farmers Market.
-The market is nicely laid out with space to roam, and they even feature live music performances.
+I guarantee you’ll find something you’ve never tried before!
+The market is nicely laid out with space to roam, and it even has live music performances.
 The best part?
 You’re only a few blocks away from the ocean for a farm-to-beach picnic.

 Legoland & Sea Life Aquarium